msaw328/ijon/README.txt

 The cipher is meant to serve as an example application of the sponge construction in a key expansion algorithm.
 Its design and implementation were the topic of my thesis at AGH University of Science and Technology in Kraków, Poland.
-The thesis also resulted in publication of an article titled "A Sponge-Based Key Expansion Scheme for Modern Block Ciphers".
+The thesis also resulted in publication of an article titled "A Sponge-Based Key Expansion Scheme for Modern Block Ciphers" (https://doi.org/10.3390/en15196864).

 ----